Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

   <figcaption>Team trip to Hawaii</figcaption>
 </figure>

-My day as the sole growth engineer usually consists of reviewing, creating, and publishing content across all of our platforms, as well as building tools to improve the efficiency of our GTM team.
-I've had stints across engineering teams, shipping code to the website, Stagehand, and even Director for a week and a half.
+As the sole growth engineer, my days involve reviewing, creating, and publishing content across platforms, plus building tools to boost GTM team efficiency.
+I've done stints across engineering teams, shipping code to the website, Stagehand, and Director.

 I also spend a lot of time building demos to show people how to use Browserbase and introducing them to the product suite.